Dylan-Padilla/website/content/home/about.md

 +++

 I am an Evolutionary Biology PhD student at the School of Life Sciences, [Arizona State University](http://asu.edu).
-My research examines the evolution of the life history among vertabrates and invertabrates.
+My research examines the evolution of the life history among vertebrates and invertebrates.
 In this context, I use phylogenetic comparative methods to generate hypotheses and draw broad conclusions that can be applied to wide ranges of taxa.
 I am particularly interested in studying the evolution of foraging mode and its connection to some life-history traits such as adult body size, reproductive effort, age of first reproduction, etc.

 <img align="center" src = "/img/darwin-tree.jpg">